 Learn how to treat dog diarrhea using home remedies.

-There are definitely times when you will want to take your dog to the vet for diarrhea problems.
+However, there are definitely times when you will want to take your dog to the vet for diarrhea problems.

 The first thing you want to do is figure out whether the dog has eaten something he or she shouldn't have.